robomechanics/quad-sdk/quad_utils/README.md

 ## Overview

 This package implements a collection of utility functions to aid quad kinematic calculations, interfacing between RViz and quad-sdk topics, remote heartbeat function, and various launch files.
 The detail functionalities of different classes can be found in [Classes and Functions](#classes-and-functions) section.
-Methods to use various launch files are explained in [Launch Files](#launch-files) section.
+Methods to use various launch files are explained in our [wiki].

 ### License